Rule 36 cards, from 6 to AS

 Four Jacks: 200 points

 Special feature: the "Stöck" (pronounced "schteukr")!
-It consists of the King and Queen of trump in the same hand.
+It consists of the King and the Queen of Trump in one hand.
 When the second of the two cards is laid down, "schteukr!" is announced and 20 points are awarded.
-The Stöck can also be combined with a three-card, four-card, five-card, etc. call.
-Also, the Stöck points are valid, even if the opposing team has declared more points.
+The Stöck can also be combined with a call of three, four, five cards, etc. Also, the Stöck points are valid, even if the opposing team has declared more points.
 But if the opposing team has a match, then the points are not counted.

 Rules of chibre